NASA-PDS/pds-api/_sources/acknowlegements.rst.txt

 **Acknowledgements**
 ====================

-The PDS web API is designed by a working group involving all the nodes of the Planetary Data System.
+The PDS Search API is designed by a working group involving all the nodes of the Planetary Data System.

 **PDS API Working Group**
 -------------------------